popolee0513/Data-Engineering-Note/README.md

         - NoSQL databases also have varied data structures which often are more useful for solving development needs than the rows and columns of relational datastores

 	        <img src="https://github.com/popolee0513/Data-Engineering-Note/blob/main/PIC/nosql-database-matrix.png" width="350" height="300"/>
-    - NoSQL Database Categories
+    - NoSQL Database Categories (the note is most )
+      -
       - Key-Value
-        - Advantage
+        - Architecture
           - Shard easily
           - Scale well
           - Ideal for CRUD(create,read,update,delete) operation
           - Least complex
-         - Disadvantage
           - Not intended for complex queries
           - Value blobs are opaque to database
         - use case
             - Suitable Situation : Anytime you need quick performance for basic Create-Read-Update-Delete operations and `your data is not interconnected`
               - storing and retrieving session information for a Web application
               - storing in-app user-profile and preference